citusdata/pg_cron/README.md

 An easy way to create a cron schedule is: [crontab.guru](http://crontab.guru/).

 The code in pg_cron that handles parsing and scheduling comes directly from the cron source code by Paul Vixie, hence the same options are supported.
-Be aware that pg_cron always uses GMT!

 ## Installing pg_cron